datopian/datahub-docs-tech/docs/developers/api.md

 ## Rawstore

 DataHub microservice for storing blobs i.e. files.
-It is a lightweight auth wrapper for an S3-compatible object store that integrates with the rest of the DataHub stack and especially the auth service.
+It is a lightweight auth wrapper for n S3-compative object store that integrates with the rest of the DataHub stack and especially the auth service.

 https://github.com/datahq/bitstore#api

 ## Sources

-An API server for managing a Source Spec Registry
+An API server for managing a Source Spec Registry.

 https://github.com/datahq/specstore#api